frostbyte-ds/frostbyte-ds/README.md

 # 👋 Hi, I'm James.

-I'm a Postdoctoral Research Associate and Medical Statistician at the University of Exeter Clinical Trials Unit (ExeCTU).
+I'm a Postdoctoral Research Associate / Medical Statistician at the University of Exeter Clinical Trials Unit (ExeCTU).
 I hold an MSc in Applied Data Science with Statistics and a BSc in Mathematics from the University of Exeter.
 I enjoy working on data-driven problems that sit at the intersection of statistics, machine learning, and real-world impact.

 Most of my work is in **R** (my primary language), but I also have experience in **Python** and **MATLAB**.
 My background includes everything from modelling disease risk across Brazil using **Generalised Additive Models**, to applying **Bayesian inference** to understand cognitive function in schizophrenia.
 I like using data to uncover structure, communicate clearly, and build insights that inform decision-making.